September 29th 2021

 If you’ve managed to master the basics of running and have completed a race or two along the way, but haven’t yet satisfied your greed for glory, it might be time to turn your attention to ways in which you can increase your running speed.

-Indeed, from conditioning your strength to hiking up hills there are a number of different techniques championed by professionals that have been proven to help you pick up the pace and achieve that all important new PB.
+Indeed, from conditioning your strength to hiking up hills there are a number of different techniques championed by professionals that have been proven to help you pick up the pace and achieve that all-important new PB.

-This week GTG sat down with female fitness expert Rich Sturla to get his expert opinion on the matter.
+We talked to female fitness expert Rich Sturla to get his expert opinion on the matter.
 Here are his top five tips for giving your pace the push it deserves.

 1. Establish your baseline

 “You need to measure your key performance indicators - things like your body weight, body fat percentage, lean body mass, best time for your target running distance, heart rate and even resistance training progression (more on this later).
 Doing this allows you to establish a baseline from which you can track your progress and see tangible evidence of your success over time.
 Seeing those improvements gives a great emotional boost, especially when you may not otherwise be noticing the results from all your hard training.”

 2. Improve soft-tissue quality